Labdabeta/trains/gui/Protocol.md

  - `c switch`: Indicate that switch is now curved.
  - `| switch`: Indicate that switch is now straight.
  - `p length`: The following length characters are printed to the message space.
- - `l length`: The following min(length, 32) characters are printed to the log space.
  - `die`: Terminate execution.

 ## Commands from the UI